Rocky Aur Rani Kii Prem Kahaani (soundtrack): Development

 Although Johar shot full versions of the song, he edited most of them to reduce the length while the audio version still consisted of two 'antaras'.
 Considering "Tum Kya Mile" he initially had plan for one antara in the song, although Pritam liked the second antara that was sung by Shreya Ghoshal.
 He decided to go against Saregama's decision to edit the song, and go with a full version, though Pritam felt that it would have affected its streaming numbers.
 "What Jhumka?" was termed as a catchy term coined by Bhattacharya, for the adaptation of the Asha Bhosle song "Jhumka Gira Re" composed by Madan Mohan from the film Mera Saaya, with the adaptation being performed by Arijit Singh and Jonita Gandhi.
-On revisiting the classical song, Pritam felt that the soundscape had a nostalgia and Dharmendra performing all those songs which was the reason for him to do so.
+On revisiting the classical song, Pritam felt that the soundscape had a certain sense of nostalgia with "Dharmendra performing all those songs" which prompted him to do so.

-While composing the background score, he did not go with the usual way of composition, and instead curated the soundscape from the retro elements, where he sampled retro music and reimagined it with a groove.
-Rani's (Bhatt) introduction theme was a Bengali rap, but the string elements were sampled from Laxmikant–Pyarelal's "Mere Naam Hai jameela" from Night in London (1967), and "Rani" bit was taken from S. D. Burman's "Mere Sapno Ki Rani" from Aradhana (1969).
-For Rocky's (Singh) theme, he derived the intro song from "Mast Baharon Ka Main Aashiq" from Farz (1967) and Somen's (Das) theme was derived from "Meri Pyaari Bindu" from Padosan (1968).
+While composing the background score, he did not go with the usual way of composition, and instead curated the soundscape from retro music elements, which he sampled and reimagined with a groove.
+Rani's (Bhatt) introduction theme was a Bengali rap, but the string elements were sampled from Laxmikant–Pyarelal's "Mere Naam Hai Jameela" from Night in London (1967), with parts taken from S. D. Burman's "Mere Sapno Ki Rani" from Aradhana (1969).
+For Rocky's (Singh) theme, he derived the intro theme from "Mast Baharon Ka Main Aashiq" from Farz (1967) and Somen's (Namit Das) theme was derived from "Meri Pyaari Bindu" from Padosan (1968).